Mark Maryboy

-Mark Maryboy (born December 10, 1955) is a retired American politician and member of the Navajo Nation.
-He served three terms as a San Juan County Commissioner and was a Navajo Nation Council Delegate representing the Utah Navajo area.
+Mark Maryboy (born December 10, 1955) is a retired American politician.
+He represented San Juan County, Utah as a County Commissioner, serving three terms, and formerly served on the Navajo Nation Council Delegate for the Utah Navajo Section.
+He is a member of the Navajo tribe Nation and the brother of Kenneth Maryboy, who currently serves on the Navajo Nation Council Delegate.